St. Luke's Welcomes Charles Vogl

 Creating Durable Communities

-Whether you are part of an established community, are seeking to create a new one, or simply want to deepen your sense of belonging in the world, Building Campfires will offer time-tested wisdom and tools.
-Renowned author, strategist, and speaker Charles Vogl will guide us through the principles and distinctions that make teams, colleagues, and communities more resilient and engaged.
+Building Campfires offered time-tested wisdom and tools for those of us that are part of an established community, seeking to create a new one, or simply wanting to deepen our sense of belonging in the world.
+Renowned author, strategist, and speaker Charles Vogl guided us through the principles and distinctions that make teams, colleagues, and communities more resilient and engaged.

 Charles Vogl